coltonsini/Portfolio_pages/README.md

 - https://ipsvst.com, created Blog page and made some minor adjustments in the website.
 - https://amci.org.co, created several blog posts and made some adjustments overall in the website.
 - https://miralagosneiva.com, created the page using oxygen plugin.
+- https://www.silverhomes.ai, created the page using oxygen plugin.